 6. Obtain Past Performance Evaluation

-When studying the SAM profiles of your competitors, you may see numerical ratings that reflect their track records with previous customers.
+When studying your competitors’ SAM profiles, you may see numerical ratings that reflect their track records with previous customers.
 You can obtain your rating via an Open Ratings Inc. Past Performance Evaluation.
 This rating system analyzes survey responses from your previous customers to generate a historical performance rating.

 Where Do You Find Government Contracts For Small Businesses?